CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Upgrades to the /roll_request command to allow players to modify the roll after it's requested
+- Upgrades to the /roll_request command to allow players to modify the skill and/or attribute
   - System specific upgrades as well, like a button to invoke an aspect (Fate) to modify the result
 - Optionally set automatic reminders when someone is mentioned
 - Commands to make narration and dialogue more interesting